telerik/ajax-docs/controls/spreadsheet/functionality/validation/custom.md

 2. Create JavaScript file that will be the actual connection to the Spreadsheet.ValidationView.
 In this javascript file, you will need to create the interface for the **ValidationView** object of the **RadSpreadsheet** and the markup of the newly created custom dialog.
 Manipulating the prototypes of the **ValidationView** you will have a full access and ability to implement or modify the behavior of the default controls in the view and apply your custom one.

-3. Create the **RadSpreadsheet** on your page, referencing the custom WebUserControl that contains the new Validation view (dialog) in the ValidationTemplate tag and provide a reference to the javascript file that will create the communication between the **ValidationView** object of the **RadSpreadsheet** and the custom Validation dialog.
+3. Create the **RadSpreadsheet** on your page, referencing the custom WebUserControl that contains the new Validation view (dialog) in the **ValidationTemplate** tag and provide a reference to the javascript file that serve as interface for **ValidationView** object of the **RadSpreadsheet** and the custom Validation dialog.
 At the end, the layout of the aspx page where the **RadSpreadsheet** is defined should look as simple as the below implementation:

 ````ASP.NET